 If they mutate rightly, then they can see more than some other axolotls.
 However, some mutations can cause them to lose their eyesight and even their eyes.

-It’s a very interest fact to know about axolotls.
+It’s a very interesting fact to know about axolotls.

 Do Axolotls Need Light?